Ghost Tour Meeting Location: Outside the Four Seasons Hotel, 99 Union Street, Seattle WA, 98101.

 Set in and around Seattle’s Pike Place, Post Alley, & Downtown Districts

-A tour that’s on foot -so you can fully-experience the magic
+A tour that’s on foot so you can fully experience the magic

 Ready for an adventure?
-Make sure you save your tour slot today!Get Tickets
+Make sure you save your tour slot today!

 Even if we didn’t mention a single ghost Seattle is a fascinating place, with a religious start, a rough and ready early history, and a collaborative and progressive recent history.
-This rich tapestry of history gives our ghost stories a secure standing in time, and the ghost stories bring the historical eras to life in a grim and fascinating way.
+This rich tapestry of history gives these ghost stories a secure standing in time, and the ghost stories bring the historical eras to life in a grim and fascinating way.

 Like the cobblestones on the haunted Post Alley, they were ballast in ships from San Francisco, where the rubble from the earthquake was loaded into ships to be taken away.
 The stones arrived with their tragic energy just after the 1904 Earthquake that flattened much of the city.